antononcube/Raku-Graphviz-DOT-Chessboard/README.md

-# Raku-Graphviz-DOT-Chessboard
+# Graphviz::DOT::Chessboard

-Making chessboard plots via the DOT language of Graphviz.
+Raku package for making chessboard plots via the DOT language of Graphviz.